anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 4) Create a device name

-If the device you want to speak and play sounds is named 'Office Echo', use the name 'Office Echo Monkey'
+If the name of your Echo device that you want to speak and play sounds is 'Office Echo', use the name 'Office Echo Monkey'

 # In the Alexa App